 I assure you, those models dieted down for about twelve weeks prior to their photoshoot to look like that (and they were already really lean).
 I partook in that world for a long time in my past, and I’ve seen what it takes behind the scenes.

-In other words, we need to learn to exercise control of our appetite!
+In other words, the best way to get abs starts with exercising control of our appetite!
 See my article on the difference between appetite and hunger.

 Should I Even Exercise Abs Then?